esp-rs/book/src/writing-your-own-application/generate-project/esp-template.md

   - Sometimes a peripheral (here the System peripheral) is coarse-grained and doesn't exactly fit the HAL drivers - so here we split the System peripheral into smaller pieces which get passed to the drivers
 - `let clocks = ClockControl::boot_defaults(system.clock_control).freeze();`
   - Here we configure the system clocks - in this case, we are fine with the defaults
-  - We freeze the clocks which means we cannot change them later
+  - We freeze the clocks, which means we cannot change them later
   - Some drivers need a reference to the clocks to know how to calculate rates and durations
-- The next block of code instantiates some peripherals (namely RTC and the two timer groups) to disable the watchdog which is armed after boot
+- The next block of code instantiates some peripherals (namely RTC and the two timer groups) to disable the watchdog, which is armed after boot
   - Without that code, the SoC would reboot after some time
   - There is another way to prevent the reboot: [feeding](https://docs.rs/esp32c3-hal/0.2.0/esp32c3_hal/prelude/trait._embedded_hal_watchdog_Watchdog.html#tymethod.feed) the watchdog
 - `println!("Hello world!");`
   - Prints "Hello Wolrd!"
 - `loop {}`
-  - Since our function is supposed to never return we just "do nothing" in a loop
+  - Since our function is supposed to never return, we just "do nothing" in a loop

 ## Running the Code